Posted by OfficeTeam on Friday, June 30, 2017 - 08:00 | Follow me

 - Were there any company policies you found difficult to understand?
 How can the firm make them clearer?
 Here’s a chance to get specifics that can lead to clearer communication going forward.

 - Do you feel your job description changed since you were hired, and if so, in what ways?
-The answer you get can flag job descriptions you need to update before restaffing the position.
+The answer you get can flag job descriptions you need to update before restaffing the position to make sure you’re seeking the right skills in candidates for the job.

 - Do you feel you had the necessary training to be successful in your role?
 If not, how could it have been better?
 If the answer to the first part of this exit interview question is yes, ask the administrative professional if he or she recalls any aspects of training that were particularly helpful.
 Then, be sure you are effectively promoting these resources to your team.